-Kua`aina Associates is an Indigenous-led non-profit organization founded in 2005 by a Native Hawaiian and Māori person each recognizing their kuleana (responsibility) to bring together their collective years and experience as cultural stewards.
+Kuaʻāina Associates is an Indigenous-led nonprofit organization founded in 2005 by Native Hawaiian and Māori cultural practitioners, each guided by their kuleana to bring together decades of collective experience as cultural stewards.

 We provide capacity-building assistance to Indigenous-led cultural organizations as well as program support to individual artists, cultural workers, and cultural masters.
 We produce special art and cultural projects, and provide consultation to funders, art institutions, and museums.